MARYLAND AT A GLANCE

 rivers, creeks, streams, and smaller bays which flow into the Chesapeake Bay, the land surrounding them, and the Bay itself make up the Chesapeake Bay watershed.
 About 51 billion gallons of fresh water empty into the Chesapeake Bay daily from the 150 major rivers and over 100,000 tributaries.
 Three main tributaries flow into the Bay, and contribute 80% of the Bay's fresh water.
 The largest of these is the Susquehanna River, followed by the Potomac River, and Virginia's James River.
 The watershed runs about 524 miles, from New York to Virginia, while the area itself totals some 64,000 square miles in parts of six states: Maryland, Delaware, Pennsylvania, New York, Virginia, West Virginia, and the District of Columbia.
 Maryland, Delaware, and Pennsylvania work together on the Bay's behalf through the interstate Chesapeake Bay Commission.

 [photo, Boating at Little Round Bay, Crownsville (Anne Arundel County), Maryland] The Bay watershed provides rich habitat for an abundance of life, and some eight million of its acres are permanently preserved.
 This diversity enables some 3,600 different species of plants and animals to live in the Bay area.
-In addition to species of fish and wildlife, plants play a vital role in the Chesapeake Bay.
+In addition to species of wildlife, plants play a vital role in the Chesapeake Bay.
 Wetlands and tidal grasses provide habitat and protection for various species, while forests also filter water.
 The Bay also supports large winter populations of migratory waterfowl and provides spawning, nursery and feeding grounds for ocean fish.
 A third of the Atlantic Coast's migratory birds winter over on the Chesapeake Bay, including 87 species of waterbirds.

 Boating at Little Round Bay, Crownsville (Anne Arundel County), Maryland, November 2017.
 Photo by Diane F. Evartt.